-- 1. Press and hold the key, then press the or key to select the weather channel in your area. - 2.
-Turn the radio off by pressing and holding the 🔞 key. - 3.
+- Press and hold the key, then press the or key to select the weather channel in your area. - 2.
+Turn the radio off by pressing and holding the week. - 3.
 Press and hold the key, then press and hold the key.
 The display will show "SET" in the top left corner of the display. - 4.
-Confirm the WX channel selected in step on is shown and press the @ key to memorize the WX channel ("M" is shown to the right of the channel number). - ity Scan.
+Confirm the WX channel selected in step on is shown and press the key to memorize the WX channel ("M" is shown to the right of the channel number). - Refer to programming 6.9 Scanning to program additional channels and selecting Memory Scan or Priority Scan.